Bombergirl: Development and release

 Bombergirl was developed by Konami.
-It was announced at the Japan Amusement Expo in February 2017 as an arcade-exclusive game, twenty years after the previous arcade Bomberman game, and was playable at the event.
+The title was revealed at the Japan Amusement Expo in February 2017 as an arcade-exclusive game, twenty years after the previous arcade Bomberman game, and was playable at the event.
 The developers intended for the new game elements the game introduces to the series to make the game fun to watch in addition to fun to play.
-A Microsoft Windows version was announced in January 2021, in which users are charged per play, in the same way players at on-location arcade cabinets are.
-The open beta for the Windows release launched on January 5, and was scheduled to run until January 12, but ended early on January 8 due to issues with the matchmaking service.
-Another beta test launched on November 4.
-2021.
-Full service started on December 22, 2021.
+A Microsoft Windows version was also developed.
+After two beta tests in January and November the game was released on December 22, 2021, for Konami's Konasute (Konami Amusement Game Station) service.

 Reception

-Pre-release

 Polygon described the game as "horny", similarly to their earlier game Otomedius, a Gradius-like shooting game where the player controls female characters rather than ships.
 Destructoid was positive to the pre-release footage, saying that they hoped it would be released in the West, and that they liked its cute aesthetic.